Table of Contents

 Hypoxic ischemic encephalopathy (HIE), also known as perinatal or birth asphyxia, occurs when an infant suffers brain injury from a lack of oxygen.
 The condition is responsible for 23% of neonatal deaths around the world and requires immediate intervention.
 Infants can suffer mild, moderate, and severe forms of this phenomenon.
 Mild HIE usually only affects a child for a day or so and has a high rate of recovery.
 Moderate HIE may affect an infant for the first few weeks of life, but it also has a high rate of recovery.
 Severe HIE can threaten a newborn’s life or cause unpredictable outcomes that may not be visible for years.
 Many babies die from the condition, and some who survive may suffer brain injury symptoms for the rest of their lives.
-Contact the skilled medical malpractice attorneys at Matzus Law LLC today.
+Contact a skilled Pittsburgh birth injury attorney at Matzus Law, LLC today.

 While not every case of HIE is due to medical malpractice, those that are may be caused by: